If you haven't seen our Directory of Services, please visit the page.

 - is designed to provide knowledge and skills that will help in your degree and your future career

-- extensively covers areas highlighted by the Researcher Development Framework (RDF - see image below) in 4 categories, knowledge and intellectual abilities, personal effectiveness and self-management, research degree process, and impact, communication and dissemination.
+- extensively covers areas highlighted by the Researcher Development Framework in 4 categories: knowledge and intellectual abilities; personal effectiveness; research governance and organisation; engagement, influence and impact

 The training is generic - that is, it is applicable to all subject areas, general rather than specific.
 Subject-specific support is provided by individual Schools.
 The best person to ask about subject-specific training available varies between Schools; it might be the Research lead, the Research Tutor, the Dean of School or your supervisor - your Doctoral College Administrator will be able to advise you.